Andrea Iannone: Pramac Racing (2013–2014)

 In 2013, after another third place in the Moto2 championship, Iannone moved up into MotoGP on a Ducati Desmosedici with Pramac Racing.
 He finished the season in twelfth place with five top-ten finishes.
 His best result was an eighth place at the Australian Grand Prix at Phillip Island, but the second part of his season was affected by a shoulder injury suffered during free practice at the German Grand Prix.
 The injury also forced him to miss the United States Grand Prix at Laguna Seca.

-In 2014 he continued to race with Pramac Racing, with teammate Yonny Hernández.
+In 2014, Iannone continued to race with Pramac Racing, with teammate Yonny Hernández.

 Ducati Team (2015–2016)

 For the 2015 season, Iannone replaced Cal Crutchlow at Ducati Corse, and partnered Andrea Dovizioso.
 Iannone achieved his first MotoGP podium on his Ducati début, finishing third in Qatar.
 At Austin, he finished in fifth place behind Jorge Lorenzo, and also recorded the first fastest lap of his MotoGP career.
 Iannone was on course for a second podium in Argentina, but was passed for third on the final lap, by Crutchlow.
 At Phillip Island, Iannone was involved in a lengthy four-way battle for first with three former world champions, Lorenzo, Marc Márquez, and Valentino Rossi.
 He finished third after overtaking Rossi on the final lap with three corners remaining.

 Ducati kept their line up for 2016 and he began the season well, leading at Losail for 6 laps before low-siding, allowing his teammate to overtake.
 The following Grand Prix in Argentina saw Iannone in 3rd before attempting a last lap overtake of his teammate Dovizioso, resulting in both riders falling.
 Iannone was penalised by Race Direction with a penalty point and three grid places at the next round in Austin.
 Despite these punishments, Iannone finished his first race of the season on the podium with 3rd place, behind winner Marc Márquez and Jorge Lorenzo, ending his run of four consecutive race retirements starting at the previous years Malaysian Grand Prix.
-He scored points Spain, retired in France and then got the fastest lap on route to 3rd at his home race at Mugello.
-He raced aggressively at Catalunya, and eliminated Lorenzo from 5th place, giving winner Marquez a 10 point championship lead.
+He scored points in Spain, retired in France before scoring the fastest lap en route to 3rd at his home race at Mugello.
+He raced aggressively at Catalunya, and eliminated Lorenzo who was running in 5th place, giving winner Marquez a 10-point championship lead.